internetarchive/openlibrary/docker/README.md

 You can customise the host ports by modifying the `-p` publish mapping in the `docker run` command to suit your development environment.

+## Code Updates

+While running the `oldev` container, gunicorn is configured to auto-reload modified files.
+To see the effects of your changes in the running container, the following apply:

+* Editing python files or web templates => simply save the file, gunicorn will auto-reload it.
+* Working on frontend css or js => you must run `docker-compose exec web make css js`.
+This will re-generate the assets in the persistent `ol-build` volume mount, so the latest changes will be available between stopping / starting and removing `web` containers.
+Note, if you want to view the generated output you will need to attach to the container (`docker-compose exec web bash`) to examine the files in the volume, not in your local dir.
+* Adding or changing core dependencies => you will most likely need to rebuild both `olbase` and `oldev` images.
+This shouldn't happen too frequently.
+If you are making this sort of change, you will know exactly what you are doing ;)

 ## Useful Runtime Commands

 See the docs for more: https://docs.docker.com/compose/reference/overview